Standard query extensions

 modifier (scalar [unsigned integer], optional)

-The maximum boost this query ranking function can add to the ranking score of any given query result.
+The maximum boost that this {query-ranking-function} can add to the ranking score of any given query result.
 This property only has a meaning if normalizeWeight is set to 'true'.

-Unlike the $qre modifier, this boost is not correlated to the ranking score of a query result set item by a 1 to 10 ratio.
+Unlike the $qre modifier, this boost isn’t correlated to the ranking score of a query result set item by a 1 to 10 ratio.

 Default value: '600'